yugabyte/yugabyte-db/docs/content/preview/explore/ysql-language-features/going-beyond-sql/follower-reads-ycql.md

 ## Try it out

-In this tutorial, you will update a single key-value over and over, and read it from the tablet leader.
-While that workload is running, you will start another workload to read from a follower and verify that you are able to read from a tablet follower.
+In this tutorial, you update a single key-value over and over, and read it from the tablet leader.
+While that workload is running, you start another workload to read from a follower and verify that you are able to read from a tablet follower.

 ### Create universe